 Medicare is the federal health insurance program for people who are 65 or older, or otherwise receiving Social Security disability benefits.

 Medicare is divided into four different parts, which cover specific services.
-You will only need to focus on these three if you enroll in a state-sponsored retiree insurance plan:
+You'll only need to focus on these three if you enroll in a retiree insurance plan:

 - Part A (hospital).